 - 1 tablespoon ground cinnamon

 - 30g dried mixed fruit – 4.5 syns

 - First make the dough.
 Add the flour (reserve 1 tablespoon of flour aside for later), sugar and yeast to a mixing bowl from a standing mixer with dough hooks (we have a Kitchen Aid mixer, one of the best mixers we have owned).

-- In a saucepan gently heat the milk with the butter until the butter is melted and the mixture is lukewarm.
+- In a saucepan gently heat the milk, 100ml water and the butter until the butter is melted and the mixture is lukewarm.
 It must be lukewarm in order to activate the yeast, too hot or too cold and it won’t work.